zuozhenggh/learning-library/data-management-library/mysql/mds-wordpress/create-compute/create-compute.md

     ![CONNECT](./images/05compute08-a.png " ")

 You successfully made it to the end this lab Interval Partitions.
-You may now [proceed to the next lab](#next)”
+You may now [proceed to the next lab](#next)

 ## Acknowledgements